Features: Logout, Earn Northwest Forest Pass

 - Weather: Be prepared for variable conditions including heat, cold, wind and rain

-- Initial hike to camp: 7.0 miles with 500 feet of gain to Lemah Meadows at a moderate pace while carrying your backpack fully loaded with all provisions including camping gear and food, plus tools (provided by WTA)
+- Initial hike to camp: 4.6 miles with 1500 feet of descent at a moderate pace while carrying your backpack fully loaded with all provisions including camping gear and food, plus tools (provided by WTA)

-- Expected daily hike to project: maximum up to 10 miles roundtrip with 2000 feet of gain at a moderate pace for day trips toward Spectacle or Solo Tarn.
+- Expected daily hike: Up to 8 miles roundtrip with up to 1500 feet of gain at a moderate pace while carrying your daypack plus tools

 - Day 1: Meet the crew rain or shine, then hike in, begin work on the project and set up camp

-- Day 2+: Make a lunch and pack up camp before heading out on trail with the crew by 8:00 AM.
+- Day 2+: Make breakfast and pack a lunch before heading out on trail with the crew by 8:00 AM.
+Work at your own pace, take plenty of breaks and enjoy lunch on the trail.
+Arrive back in camp by 4:00 or 5:00 PM for a relaxing evening.
+Prepare your own dinner and swap stories with the crew. / Make a lunch and pack up camp before heading out on trail with the crew by 8:00 AM.
 Work at your own pace, take plenty of breaks and enjoy lunch on the trail.
 Reach camp by 4:00 or 5:00 PM for a relaxing evening.
 Set up, prepare your own dinner and swap stories with the crew.

 - Final Day: Break down camp, finish trail project, hike out and say goodbye to the crew at the trailhead